linha00/Treasurescape/README.md

 npm start
 ```
 6. scan the QR code or key in the url into expo go app on your phone / simulator

+## Branches
+1. main - the barebone skeleton of the app
+2. AWS-backend - AWS amplify installed and linked to AWS server